armbian/documentation/docs/Hardware_Allwinner-A20.md

 ## Overview ##

-Both kernels are stable and production ready, but you should use them for different purposes since their basic support differ:
+Both *legacy* and *current* kernels are stable and production ready and mostly sharing the same features through backports.

-- legacy: video acceleration, NAND support, connecting displays
-- mainline: headless server, office desktop operations (not multimedia oriented)

-## Legacy ##
-System images with legacy kernel

-##### Please note that upstream support for kernel 3.4.x has ended in 2017 so this kernel will not receive security updates in the future. #####

-- Kernel [3.4.x](https://github.com/linux-sunxi/linux-sunxi) with large hardware support, headers and some firmware included
+##### Kernel 3.4.x has been dropped due to lacking upstream support which has ended in 2017.

 - Enabled audio devices: analog, 8 channel HDMI, spdif and I2S (if wired and enabled in HW configuration)
 - Bluetooth ready (working with supported external keys)
 - [Enabled overlayfs](User-Guide_Advanced-Features/#how-to-freeze-your-filesystem)